NDecision/Banzai/README.md

 Obviously, you must configure Log4Net or NLog as you normally would.

 Banzai will log a number of Error/Info/Debug operations to the log by default.
-From any INode (v1.0.7 or greater), a LogWriter will be exposed for your own custom logging.
+From any INode (v1.0.7 or greater), a Logger will be exposed for your own custom logging.
 At the DEBUG logging level, node stopwatch timings for every node run will also be logged.

 Setting up Log4Net (after installing the package)

-    LogWriter.SetFactory(new Log4NetWriterFactory());
+    Logger.SetFactory(new Log4NetWriterFactory());

 ## Advanced Scenarios